Practice for next concert

 John Fletcher

-Please click the links below to access these practice tracks.
+Please click the link below to access these practice tracks.
 Just click, or tap, on the required part and listen.
 There is an option to change the tempo too.
 There are also instructions on the John Fletcher website explaining how to play the tracks and how to download them if required.

 Midi Files